rogerluan/arkana/README.md

 #### Adding a local Swift Package to your Xcode project

 1. Choose <kbd>File</kbd> → <kbd>Add Packages…</kbd> and click on <kbd>Add Local…</kbd>.
 Locate and select the `ArkanaKeys` folder (or the name of the `import_name` option that you passed in your config file).
+    - If you happen to have 2 nested folders with the same name `ArkanaKeys`, select the inner one.
 1. Select your project in the Project navigator, then select your app target and navigate to its General pane.
 1. Click the <kbd>+</kbd> button in the `Frameworks, Libraries, and Embedded Content` section, select the local package’s library product, and add it as a dependency.
+    - You may need to quit Xcode and re-open the project for the new dependency to be recognized.
+Classic Xcode fashion.

 #### Adding a local Swift Package to another Swift Package